reagan-meant/similarity-scoring/README.md

 }'
 ```

-If you want to use a deterministic scoring method, you can set the score_mode to add or
+If you want to use a deterministic scoring method, you can set the score_mode to sum or
 multiply depending on how you want to combine the scores for multiple fields.
 You can
 also assign a weight for individual fields which will be multiplied with the returned score
 for the matcher.